jneilliii/OctoPrint-BedLevelVisualizer/wiki/gcode-examples.md

 @BEDLEVELVISUALIZER	; instruct plugin to start recording responses from printer.
 G81			; report mesh bed leveling status.
 ```
+Note the i3 MK3S requires the Y-axis to be flipped.

 ### Prusa Mini